Better-Papers/sciblog/src/posts/dbo/dbo.md

 #### Validation

-We will perform validation of these labeling techniques using _in vitro_ cell culture experiment with the HEK293T and Jurkat cell lines.
+I will perform validation of these labeling techniques using in vitro cell culture experiments with the HEK293T and Jurkat cell lines.
 To establish the ground truth of cell cycle parameters, we will employ the Fluorescent Ubiquitination-based Cell Cycle Indicator (FUCCI) [@bajarFluorescentIndicators2016] to track the cell cycle in a live cell imaging experiment.
-This FUCCI system has been established in the lab and clonal population of cell lines have been generated.
+This FUCCI system has been established in the lab, and clonal populations of cell lines have been generated.
-To determine the senstivity of the detection of the change in rate, we will pulse cells with EdU/CFSE alongside with pharmacological agents that perturb the cell cycle, such as hydroxyurea and nocodazole.
+To determine the sensitivity of the detection of the change in rate, we will pulse cells with EdU/CFSE alongside pharmacological agents that perturb the cell cycle, such as hydroxyurea and nocodazole.
-We will collect the cells for sequencing after several chase intervals.
+I will collect the cells for sequencing after several chase intervals.
-This would be done in concordance with the tricycle algorithm, which phases the position a cell is in its cell cycle from its transcriptional state [@zhengUniversalPrediction2022].
+This will be done in concordance with the tricycle algorithm, which phases the position a cell is in its cell cycle from its transcriptional state [@zhengUniversalPrediction2022].
 Tricycle provides substantially higher resolution compared to the standard method of artificially binning the cell cycle into four phases and analyzing them separately.

 ### Aim 2a: Investigate how specification of neuronal subtypes is affected by key parameters of the cell cycle

-Prior studies have established Sox9 as a mediator for cell cycle length in a subgroup of radial progenitor cells with reduced neurogenic behavior [@fabra-beserDifferentialExpression2021].
+Previous research has identified Sox9 as a mediator of cell cycle length in a subset of radial progenitor cells exhibiting reduced neurogenic behavior [@fabra-beserDifferentialExpression2021].
-This is in agreement with other studies using pharmacological approaches to slow the cell cycle [@mitchell-dickAcuteLengthening2020].
+These findings align with other studies employing pharmacological approaches to slow the cell cycle [@mitchell-dickAcuteLengthening2020].
-Here, we plan to extend the results of these studies by performing a transcriptome-wide characterization of radial progenitor cell population and their temporal behaviors using the tools described in Aim 1.
+We aim to build upon these results by conducting a transcriptome-wide analysis of radial progenitor cell populations and their temporal behaviors using the methods outlined in Aim 1.
-Using mice from various timepoints during development between E10.5 and E15.5, I will infer a set of other differentially expressed genes that correlate to the position of the cell in a cell cycle, along with other parameters of the cell cycle.
+By examining mice from various developmental timepoints between E10.5 and E15.5, I will identify differentially expressed genes correlating with cell cycle position and other cell cycle parameters.

-Furthermore, by using the high-resolution tracing capabilities of our tools, we could study in parallel the behaviors of heterogeneous populations and identify key differences in their transcriptomic signature.
+Additionally, our tools' high-resolution tracing capabilities will enable parallel examination of heterogeneous populations, allowing for the identification of key differences in their transcriptomic signatures.
-As a validation, we plan to test whether we rediscover _Sox9_ in our dataset as differentially expressed.
+As a validation step, we plan to verify whether Sox9 is differentially expressed in our dataset.

 ### Aim 2b: Demonstrate the effect of cell cycle perturbation on fate specification using genetic and pharmacological approaches

-The role of the cell cycle dynamics in neurogenesis is made apparant through genetic or pharmacological perturbation.
+Cell cycle dynamics' role in neurogenesis becomes evident through genetic or pharmacological perturbation.
-In humans, heterochronic mutations have been associated with microcephaly [@doobinMicrocephalyCell2016].
-Furthermore, microcephaly secondary to Zika virus infection has been associated with mitotic catastrophe in neural progenitor cells [@rychlowskaZikaVirus2022].
-In experimental settings, mutations in genes, such as _Magoh_, [@sheehanDosagedependentRequirements2020] have been shown to result in mitotic defects.
+In humans, heterochronic mutations are associated with microcephaly [@doobinMicrocephalyCell2016], while Zika virus-induced microcephaly is linked to mitotic catastrophe in neural progenitor cells [@rychlowskaZikaVirus2022].
+Experimental settings have demonstrated mitotic defects resulting from gene mutations, such as _Magoh_ [@sheehanDosagedependentRequirements2020].
-I plan to use a mouse line our lab experience with, the _Pantr2_ KO mice [@augustinPantr2Transacting2022].
+I plan to utilize a mouse line familiar to our lab, the _Pantr2_ KO mice [@augustinPantr2Transacting2022].
-_Pantr2_ is a long non-coding RNA that alters cell cycle dynamics and I plan to probe in detail the mechanisms of such alterations through tools developed in Aim 1.
+_Pantr2_, a long non-coding RNA, alters cell cycle dynamics, and I intend to investigate these alterations in detail using tools developed in Aim 1.

 ### Data analysis

-I will reconstruction of cellular histories by integrating transcriptiomic data with tracer data.
+I will reconstruct cellular histories by integrating transcriptomic data with tracer data.
-The cell cycle kinetics can be inferred using the CycleFlow algorithm [@jollyCycleFlowSimultaneously2022].
+Cell cycle kinetics can be inferred using the CycleFlow algorithm [@jollyCycleFlowSimultaneously2022].
-By using the tracer as a covariate, I will initially perform regression analysis to discover differentially regulated genes in cells with different cell cycle kinetics. alongside with This approach will enable us to both implicate known pathways in specific cellular contexts and discover new functional groupings of co-regulated genes that affect the fate specification of distinct neuronal subtypes in relation to the impact of prolonged mitosis on microcephaly and associated developmental disorders.
+By employing the tracer as a covariate, I will initially perform regression analysis to identify differentially regulated genes in cells exhibiting varying cell cycle kinetics.
+This approach will enable us to implicate known pathways in specific cellular contexts and uncover new functional gene groupings that affect distinct neuronal subtype fate specification in relation to prolonged mitosis's impact on microcephaly and related developmental disorders.

-Additionally, I will use my lab's experience with latent space representations to develop analytic approaches that is more representative of the complex biology compared to marker gene-based techniques.
+Moreover, I will leverage my lab's expertise with latent space representations to develop analytic approaches that better represent complex biology compared to marker gene-based techniques.
-These analyses allow me to discover new functional groupings of co-regulated genes that affect the fate specification of distinct neuronal subtypes in relation to the impact of prolonged mitosis on microcephaly and associated developmental disorders.
+These analyses will facilitate the discovery of new functional gene groupings influencing the fate specification of distinct neuronal subtypes concerning the effects of extended mitosis on microcephaly and associated developmental disorders.

-#### Anticipated problems that might arise and alternative plans to accomplish the specific aims if these problems arise
+### Anticipated problems that might arise and alternative plans to accomplish the specific aims if these problems arise

-I have preliminary data demonstrating _in vitro_ success of these methods through the detection of oligonucleotide-tagged EdU using sci-RNA-Seq3 along with flow cytometric detection of oligonucleotide-conjugated antibodies to CFSE.
+I have obtained preliminary data demonstrating the _in vitro_ success of these methods through oligonucleotide-tagged EdU detection using sci-RNA-Seq3 and flow cytometric detection of oligonucleotide-conjugated antibodies to CFSE.
+By having multiple tracers, we lower the risk of all assays failing.
-The major risk that remains is the adaptation of the method to _in vivo_ conditions.
+The remaining challenge is adapting the method to in vivo conditions.
-However, both EdU and CFSE are in widespread use, and we do not anticipate major difficulties.
+However, both EdU and CFSE are widely used, and we do not expect significant difficulties.
-If they do not work, we can fallback to using fluorescent reporters alongside FISH techniques.
+If problems arise, we can resort to employing fluorescent reporters and FISH techniques.

 ### Tentative sequence for the investigation